 - Medical Degree from an institution outside of Canada (WES or other academic equivalency required)

-- Status: Permanent Resident, Convention Refugee or Refugee Claimant, Naturalized Canadian Citizen
+- Immigrant: Permanent Resident, Convention Refugee or Refugee Claimant, Canadian Citizen

 - The fee for this program is $300.
 This fee offsets the training or academic portion of the program.

 - The Government of Ontario kindly funds all other costs related to the program and employment services.
 The fee represents a small proportion (approximately 10 percent) of the overall cost of the program.